gnosis/dex-visualization-tools/README.md

 docker run -it -v ~/PATH_TO_FOLDER/dex-visualization-tools/:/app/ order_book_printer
 ```

-Inside the docker, you can visualize the orderbook:
+Inside the docker, you can visualize the order book:

 ```
 python3 plot_orderbook_tokenpair.py PAX WETH
 ```

-or generate all orderbook plots for all tokens from a json:
+or generate all order book plots for all tokens from a json:

 ```
 python3 generate_plot_for_all_pairs.py --jsonFile data/dfusion_input.json